These five simple ways to create a writing retreat in your home will come in handy if you are looking to put pen to paper this summer.

 If you manage a successful home retreat once, and you have words on the page to prove it, you’ll start to associate home with writing and you should find it easier to retreat for mini-sessions as and when you can.

 Where do you hideaway to write when you are at home?
-Share a photo of your favourite writing spot by posting it on Instagram and tagging @uniball_uk.
+Share a photo of your favorite writing spot by posting it on Instagram and tagging @uniball_uk.

 Thanks to Sarah-Jane Page for sharing her five fantastic writing tips with us.
 Find out what Sarah-Jane has been up to by following her on Twitter – @SarahJanePage.